prebid/prebid-server-java/docs/config-app.md

 - `recaptcha-secret` - Google Recaptcha secret string given to certain domain account.

 ## Server status
-- `status-response` - message returned by /status endpoint when server is ready to serve requests
+- `status-response` - message returned by /status endpoint when server is ready to serve requests.
+If not defined in config, endpoint will respond with 'No Content' (204) status with empty body.

 ## General settings
 - `external-url` - the setting stands for external URL prebid server is reachable by,